 The cause(s) of the horrific violence may be complex, and I do not profess to understand them.
 But the effects are clear.
 There are violent street gangs in many black urban neighborhoods that war to the death against rival gangs.
 Sometimes the homicides are so grisly as to be unspeakable.
 For example, in July, 2014, in Inkster, Michigan, a Detroit suburb, a gangbanger walked onto a house porch where sat a rival gang member and his two-year-old daughter, Kamiya French.
 The gangbanger shot Kamiya in the head, killing her, to make her father watch and suffer.[xliii]
 In November, 2015, in Chicago–sometimes referred to by the cops as “Chiraq” for the warlike conditions of some neighborhoods–a gangbanger shot nine-year-old Tyshawn Lee in the head, killing him to punish the child’s father.
 The murderer composed a rap song afterward to commemorate the murder.
 One of the lines was: “Shorty couldn’t take it no more–Shorty couldn’t take it no more.”[xliv]
 And still, the beat goes on–“urban terrorists,” as Taleeb Starkes calls them, wreaking horrendous violence on black victims, including children.

 The white population of the United States, including white Latinos, is roughly 72 percent of the population.
 This is well over 200 million individuals.[xlv]
-If the charge of pandemic white racism was true, this represents an enormous number of potentially murderous racists, and we should expect to see an endless procession of lynchings, white race riots, and other such hideous violence to match the atrocities of the Jim Crow era.
+If the charge of pandemic white racism was true, this represents an enormous number of potentially murderous racists, and we would see an endless procession of lynchings, white race riots, and other such hideous violence to match the atrocities of the Jim Crow era.
 But we do not.

 Nine out of ten black murder victims are killed by black thugs.
 A vastly smaller number are killed by non-blacks and/or by police officers of any race.
 A small minority of the population–blacks–kills a vastly larger number of black murder victims than does the huge white majority.
 Whatever is the cause of this ongoing slaughter, pandemic white racism it is not.